The day you bought a dishwasher, you probably thought about stopping washing dishes, pots, cutlery and knives by hand.

 Wash the knife by hand, with a non-abrasive sponge and normal dishwashing detergent under running water.

-Also useful to remove acidic substances during the use of the knife, such as lemon juice.
+It is also useful to remove acidic substances during the use of the knife, such as lemon juice.

 If you really do not want to give up the dishwasher, take care to remove the knives as soon as the washing is finished, drying them with a soft cloth.